 Kids’ birthday parties can be a massive cost when you least need it.
 Plus they’re a huge stress!
 Here are some tips to help you choose what to have where, without losing the will to live…

-If you’re booking entertainment, there are several options to go for, depending on how brave you are and your budget.
+If you’re booking entertainment, there are several options to go for, depending on how brave you are and your budget:

-If the weather’s rubbish and everyone’s indoors, remove anything that’s damageable or might harm excited children.
+If the weather’s rubbish and everyone’s indoors, remove anything that could be damaged or might harm excited children.
 If it’s dry and warm you’re laughing.
 It doesn’t matter how small the garden is, provided there’s easy kitchen and toilet access it’s the best place for manic children!

 Venue with an entertainer

 Some venues offer the whole experience, and it definitely makes organising simpler as it kills two birds with one phone call.
 You may not get the best price here, but the stress saved might be worth it.

 Your local soft play area is often a popular choice with parents for young one’s parties.
 They usually do packages at a set price and are easy entertainment for little ones.
 There’s a useful directory of soft play areas across the UK here.